-- Note that you should not worry about the size or the location of the ObjectList component because the ObjectList component is invisible when downloaded to the TouchPAD device.
+- Note that you should not worry about the size or the location of the ObjectList component because the ObjectList component is invisible after downloaded to the TouchPAD device.
 Also it's not necessary to put the ObjectList component on the frame panel. - 2.
-The ObjectList component maintains a list of a library objects and is used in a TextPushButton component or a CheckBox component.
-After downloading to the TouchPAD device, the images of the library objects replace the TextPushButton component or the CheckBox component.
-When the state of the TextPushButton component or the CheckBox component changed, users see only the images of the library objects toggles but do not see the original appearances of the TextPushButton component or the CheckBox component. - Add two library objects in the ObjectList by double clicking the ObjectList icon.
+The ObjectList component maintains a list of a library objects and is used in a component (e.g. CheckBox) with the RefObject property.
+After downloading to the TouchPAD device, the images of the library objects replace the original display of the component.
+When the state/value of the component changed, users see only the images of the library objects displays in the order in the ObjectList according to the state/value of the component. - 3.
+For example, add two library objects in the ObjectList by double clicking the ObjectList icon.
 Then the "ObjectList" window is displayed.
 Double click on the list of the library objects to add them to the right side pane. - Note 1: To delete the library objects in the "ObjectList" window, double click on the objects in the right-side pane.

-4. Click and drag a CheckBox component on the frame panel for example.
+Click and drag a CheckBox component on the frame panel for example.
 Be sure to make the size of the CheckBox component large enough to cover the whole image of the library object.